linkerd/website/linkerd.io/content/2/getting-started/_index.md

 linkerd -n emojivoto check --proxy
 ```

+{{< note >}}
+In this step, we meshed the emojivoto app when the app was already running.
+While
+this ad hoc approach works fine in many cases, Linkerd also supports [automated
+proxy injection](/2/tasks/automating-injection), which is typically more suitable
+for applications using automated deployment patterns.
+{{< /note >}}

 ## Step 6: Watch it run

 You can glance at the Linkerd dashboard and see all the HTTP/2 (gRPC) and HTTP/1